hotwax/oms-documentation/user-manuals/business-process-models/transferorderlifecycle.md

 - As soon as the item fulfillment records are marked as **“Shipped”**, inventory counts for the items shipped are reduced in NetSuite and the transfer order status is updated from **“Pending Fulfillment”** to **“Pending Receipt”**.

-### 2. Create Inbound Shipments in HotWax Commerce and Start Receiving
+### 2. Create inbound shipments in HotWax Commerce and start receiving

 - A scheduled script in NetSuite exports the feed of item fulfillment records in **“Shipped”** status.
 A scheduled job in HotWax Commerce reads this feed and creates inbound shipments at the destination facility.